It’s 2022…do you know where your website is?

 What Is ADA Compliance?

-“But wait a minute, the ADA states that all public places need to make accommodations for those with disabilities.
+“But wait a minute, the ADA requires that all public places are accessible to people with disabilities.
 Aren’t websites open to the public?”

-While this seems cut-and-dry, there is a surprising amount of debate over whether websites are bound by the ADA.
-Some courts say yes, some say no, others say it depends on the website.
+While this seems cut-and-dry, there is a surprising amount of debate the ADA and website compliance.
+Some courts say websites are bound to it, some say they’re not, others say it depends on the website.

 Do I Have To Worry About This?